supercollider/learn/src/cookbook/src/chapter_1.md

 )
 ```

 Imagine you want to examine in more detail why wobble wobbles.
-The call to range(0.5,1) catches your
+The call to `range(0.5,1)` catches your
 attention, and you are curious what values it produces.
-By using poll, its value will be printed to
+By using `poll`, its value will be printed to
 the post window at regular intervals:

 ```supercollider